Mixing Fronts in Smooth Chaotic Flows: Comparison to direct numerical simulations

 Inserting \eqref{eq:fluc} into the advection diffusion equation~\eqref{eq:ADE} leads to

-As mentioned above, the presence of a source term in the advection-diffusion equation creates a forcing for scalar fluctuations on the scale of $\boldsymbol{u}$.
-Setting $g=0$ recovers the unforced transport equation~\eqref{eq:ADE}.
+The presence of a source term in the advection-diffusion equation creates a forcing for scalar fluctuations on the scale of the velocity $\boldsymbol{u}$.
 Without loss of generality, we focus on a mixing front orientated in the $x$ direction, for which the forced gradient is

 thus leading to a source term equal to $- g u(y) \boldsymbol{e}_x$.